 - Trader network allows you to see what others are doing with their money.

 A Ally Invest IRA is Best For:

-Now that you have a brief idea about which IRA companies are the best, I’ll explain everything you need to know about opening an IRA account and the differences between a Roth IRA and a traditional IRA.
+Now that you know which companies offer the best IRAs, here’s everything else you need to know about opening an IRA account, including how and how much you’re able to contribute to it each year, and the differences between a Roth IRA and a traditional IRA.

-If you already know what you need to about Roth IRA, Traditional IRA, and other IRA accounts, I recommend skipping down to the section titled “What is an Online Financial Advisor?.”
+If you already know what you need to about Roth IRAs, Traditional IRAs, and other IRA accounts, skip down to the section titled “What is an Online Financial Advisor?”

 What Is an IRA?

-There are 11 types of IRAs, but only four are worth considering and only two will likely apply to your situation.
+There are 11 types of IRA, but only four are really worth considering, and only two will likely apply to your situation: